laacz/advent-of-code/2025/readme.md

 ## Day 6

 There's always one where parsing is harder than computing.
 For second part parser had to be rewritten, part1 solution got adjusted.
 Yes, it's suboptimal.
 I might return and implement better logic (parse once, use more idiomatic rust, etc).

+## Day 7

+Nice one.
+For part two just multiply by two each time a split occurs, but count universes, not beams (two beams can occupy one spot and hit one splitter).